 A simple and light read but with stories of profound acts of faith that will challenge us to live better for the Lord.
 It documents the journey of an individual who has set out in her heart to follow closely after the Lord and how He used her greatly.
-Aunty Say Bay falls in love with a people group whom she calls ‘her precious and rare black pearls of the Andaman Sea’ and sets out in translating the Word of God to their language and eventually getting their Book.
+Aunty Say Bay falls in love with a people group whom she calls ‘her precious and rare black pearls of the Andaman Sea’ and sets out in translating the Word of God to their language so they can eventually get their Book.

-To further interest you, there are stories of sea-pirates which give a glimpse of what a South East Asian version of ‘Pirates of the Carribean’ could look like.
+To further interest you, there are stories of sea-pirates which give a glimpse of what a South East Asian version of ‘Pirates of the Caribbean’ could look like.

 Who are the Moken Sea Gypsies?
 They number about 2,000 – 3000.
 Obviously a minority people group but still very much a part of God’s World.
 It humbles me to realise in John 3:16 that when God loves the world; that world does not revolve around what I am familiar with but He also has plans for this seemingly small group of people.